BIRTH PHOTOGRAPHY FAQ'S

 20.)
 How soon will I receive my pictures?

 If you signed the model release I will post a sneak peek on facebook and Instagram within 72 hours which you are welcome to share with your friends and family.
 Then I work as fast as I can taking complete care to edit the remaining images from your birth and post them in a password protected gallery within 3-6 weeks after your birth.
 It depends on my workload at the time of your birth.
 Once they’re in your gallery you’ll be able to order prints and products like albums.
 You should have your prints along with the digital images delivered to your door within 2 weeks of placing the order.
 And 3 to 4 weeks with an album or canvas print as they take a little longer.

 21.)
 How many images will I get?

 The amount of images will vary depending on how long I’m there.
 You can expect roughly 100 to 200 images.
 If you have a short labor I will stay and make sure I have plenty of other images so you will have all you need.
-If it’s too dark for me to shoot or if my presence is bothering you, there may be less images of the labour but I will supplement with as many fresh baby images as I can get.
+If it’s too dark for me to shoot during labour or if my presence is bothering you, there may be less images of the labour but I will supplement with as many fresh baby images as I can get.

 22.)
 Do you shoot video too?

 Yes.
-I take short video clips throughout the birth (unless the hospital forbids this) and I can edit them in to your Birth Story with the images creating this beautiful documentary of the best day of your life!
+I take short video clips throughout the birth (unless the hospital forbids this) and I can edit them in to your Birth Story film with the images creating this beautiful documentary of the best day of your life!
 To watch these Birth Stories click the links in my birth gallery:

 23.)
 Can I get a complimentary mini newborn or family session after baby is born instead of the complimentary maternity session that comes with the Birth package?